 It’s estimated that anywhere between 25 to 60 percent of CRM projects fail to meet expectations, and you can’t afford to let your organization’s count among them.
 The bottom line is that if your current approach to CRM isn’t contributing to business wins and empowering sellers to close more deals it isn’t the technology’s fault—it’s yours.

-So you need to chuck your old top-down approach to CRM, which privileges management’s perspective, and reboot your system from a sales rep’s perspective.
+So you need to chuck your old top-down approach to your account based marketing CRM, which privileges management’s perspective, and reboot your system from a sales rep’s perspective.

 To wit, here are three steps to help you get there.